Google Translate Disclaimer

 In accordance with the Regulations, all regulated emitters must establish a baseline emissions intensity for each regulated facility.
 An aggregate facility must be registered prior to establishing a baseline emissions intensity for that facility.

-The guidance document will assist in the completion of the baseline submission form.
-Each baseline submission requires an accompanying Quantification Methodology Document and verification report, completed using the provided templates.
-See the Aggregate Templates and Tools section for these additional resources.
+Each baseline submission requires an accompanying Quantification Methodology Document and verification report, completed using the provided Aggregate Quantification Methodology Document Template and the Aggregate Verification Report Template.

 Aggregate Emissions Return Submissions

-In accordance with the Regulations, all regulated emitters must submit an emissions return per regulated aggregate facility for each compliance year as established in Appendix C of the Standard.
+In accordance with the Regulations, all regulated emitters must submit an emissions return per regulated aggregate facility for each compliance year.
 An aggregate facility must be registered and establish a baseline emissions intensity prior to completing an emissions return for that facility.

-Each emissions return submission requires an accompanying Quantification Methodology Document and verification report, completed using the provided templates.
-See the Aggregate Templates and Tools section for these additional resources.
+Each emissions return submission requires an accompanying Quantification Methodology Document and verification report, completed using the provided Aggregate Quantification Methodology Document Template and the Aggregate Verification Report Template.

 Aggregate Composition Updates